paatavan/Alias-bot/README.md

 Alias Bot provides all the original commands

 -  `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
-Replace `<nickname>` with the desired nickname.
 -  `.reset` : This commands allows you to reset your username.
 -  `.undo` : This commands allows you to go to the last nick names you add.
 -  `.ai` : This command allows you to generate 5 random nickname of your choices.
 -  `.archives` : This command allows you to find your older nicknames.
--  `.supports : This command allows you to support devellopers.
+-  `.supports` : This command allows you to support devellopers.
 -  `.mores` : This commands allows you to know mores about alias bot.
 -  `.how` : This commands allows you to know commands of alias bot.